 How will Collegedunia's Handwritten Notes Help You with the d- and f-Block Elements?

-This chapter is the most fact-dense unit in Class 12 Chemistry, packed with property trends, oxidation-state grids, and standard reagent preparations.
-A handwritten notebook earns its weight here because the trends need a visual flow.
+This is the most fact-dense unit in Class 12 Chemistry, and the trends read better as a visual flow.

 - Trend-first concept boxes: Atomic radii, ionisation enthalpy, melting points, and E∘ values are drawn as side-by-side trend strips so you spot the anomalies (Mn, Zn) in a single glance.